Korean contemporary

 Over land and sea, the deep night shows no road

-The moonlight flies towards me, stabs me in the heart with a knife sharpened
+The moonlight flies towards me, stabs me in the heart with a knife

 to a deep blue